 We continued to execute on our redevelopment strategy in the Downtown Columbia Redevelopment District during 2020.
 The Master Plan and zoning for Downtown Columbia, as amended in 2017, allows for a total of approximately 14,000,000 square feet for all of Downtown Columbia and has densities for the future development of up to 6,200 residential units, 4,300,000 square feet of commercial office space, 1,300,000 square feet of retail space and 640 hotel rooms.
 The majority of the properties will be developed on raw land, surface parking lots and other assets controlled by us.
 Based on the Development Rights and Responsibilities Agreement, signed in 2018 with the County, the existing Master Plan, zoning and project approval process cannot be amended for a period of 30 years.
-Additionally, pursuant to a 2010 development agreement, we have a preferred residential and office space within the Columbia Mall Ring Road.
+Additionally, pursuant to a 2010 development agreement, we have a preferred residential and office development covenant that provides us the right of first offer for new development densities of both residential and office space within the Columbia Mall Ring Road.
 This covenant expires in 2030.